-As a committed member of the Eurozone and the EU single market, Ireland's reputation as a destination of choice for FDI is unrivaled.
-Irish output grew more than expected in 2022, making it the fastest growing economy in the EU in 2022 according to Eurostat reports.
-Indications from the EU Commission's economic forecasts for Ireland are that the Irish economy will be the fastest growing in the EU at 4.9% in 2023 and that overall GDP will grow 0.8%.
+As a committed member of the Eurozone and the EU single market, Ireland's reputation as a destination of choice for FDI is unrivalled.
+Irish output grew more than expected in 2022.
+Whilst this growth slowed in 2023, indications from the EU Commission's economic forecasts for Ireland are that the Irish economy will grow by 3% in 2024 and 3.4% in 2025. \

 Ireland has a highly skilled, educated, young and multicultural population.
 The Irish workforce is one of the most educated in the world.
-The share of 25-34 year olds in Ireland with a third level qualification is 62.9%, compared to an OECD average of 47.1% according to OECD data.
-Irish employment reached a record high, standing at 2.55 million at the end of 2022 per the CSO Labour Force Survey.
+The share of 25-34 year olds in Ireland with a third level qualification is 62.9%, compared to an OECD average of 47.1% according to OECD data.\ Irish employment reached a record high, standing at 2.65 million at the end of 2023 per the CSO Labour Force Survey.

 Ireland has a very favourable holding company regime, and a number of high-profile groups have their European and global headquarters in Ireland, including Apple, Twitter, LinkedIn, Facebook, Vodafone, Microsoft, Amazon and Pfizer.